History

 Meagan Putnam

 Meagan is a recent graduate of Eastern Michigan University, where she earned her Bachelor of Arts degree in Political Science with History and Business.
-As ASAP’s Program Assistant, she supports the Programs team, with virtual events, meetings, and digital communications.
+As ASAP's Membership Coordinator, she coordinates membership recruitment, renewal, and retention for both individual and organizational members.
+As well as supports the implementation of ASAP's virtual events, communications, and marketing.
 Email Meagan at mputnam@adaptpros.org.

 Maria (Mia) Dozier